-Bayly, a Federalist, was the representative for Maryland's 8th congressional district from 1821 to 1823.
+Bayly was the representative for Maryland’s 8th congressional district and was a Federalist.
+He served from 1821 to 1823.

 From Dec 1817 to Mar 1823, Bayly missed 67 of 348 roll call votes, which is 19.3%.
 This is worse than the median of 13.3% among the lifetime records of representatives serving in Mar 1823.
 The chart below reports missed votes over time.

 |Dec 1817-Apr 1818||64||15||23.4%||71st|